yepher/livekit_info/WhatChanged_1.0.md

 	*	Using the new data sinks (for example, DataStreamAudioSink).
 	*	Action: Compare your current agent’s connection and streaming logic with these updated examples to spot differences.
 	*	Minimal and Other Worker Examples:
-	*	Review changes in the `minimal_worker.py` and other example files to update how you instantiate and start your VoiceAgent or any other agent type.
+	*	Review changes in the `minimal_worker.py` and other example files to update how you instantiate and start your AgentSession or any other agent type.
 	*	Notice the removal of deprecated parameters and the new initialization patterns.

 5. Testing and Validation